 Additionally, you can pick your server size and location:

-Once you enter all those details, Cloudways will give you a price (both monthly and hourly) and you can hit the Launch Now button to get off to the races.
+Once you enter all those details, Cloudways will give you a price (both monthly or hourly) and you can hit the Launch Now button to get off to the races.

 In a few minutes, your server will be ready to go.